Best time to go to China for a perfect weather and where to go?

 Temperatures and rainfall in China

-On these 3 graphs, we present the evolution of temperatures of China and month-by-month rainfall for the cities of Beijing, Guangzhou (Canton), Hong Kong, Kunming and Shanghai, as well as the month-by-month sea temperature for coastal cities.
+On these 3 graphs, we present the evolution of temperatures of China and month-by-month rainfall for the cities of Beijing, Lhasa, Hong Kong Island, Guangzhou (Canton) and Kunming, as well as the month-by-month sea temperature for coastal cities.

 Peak visitor numbers and tourist seasons in China